Thasos: Modern era

 During the Axis occupation (April 1941 – October 1944) Thasos, along with the region of East Macedonia and Thrace, was assigned by the Nazis to their Bulgarian allies.
 The Bulgarian government renamed the island "Tasos" and closed its schools.
 Thasos's mountainous terrain facilitated resistance activity, mainly led by the left-wing National Liberation Front (EAM).
 After the end of the war and the withdrawal of Axis troops in 1944, the island was caught up in the Greek Civil War.
 The leader of the communist naval faction, Sarantis Spintzos, was a native of Thasos.
 Skirmishes and communist guerilla attacks continued until 1950, almost a year after hostilities had ended on the Greek mainland.

 In the post-war decades, another native of Thasos, Costas Tsimas, was to attain national recognition; a friend of Prime Minister Andreas Papandreou, he was appointed Director of the National Intelligence Service, the first civilian to hold that post.
+The island also became the epicenter of the 1987 Aegean crisis.

 Thasos, the capital, informally known as Limenas, or "the port", is served by a ferry route to and from Keramoti a port close to Kavala International Airport, and has the shortest possible crossing to the island.

 Scala Prinos 20 km south of Thassos town is served by a ferry route to and from Kavala.